INFORMATION FOR

 Loading...

 The biotechnology program emphasizes coursework and training in many aspects of molecular biology, genetics, plant tissue culture, animal cell culture, DNA analysis techniques, protein isolation and recombinant DNA techniques.
-Students with the required grade point average may enter the biotechnology master's degree program directly.
-The program is designed not only to train students in the necessary technical skills but also to provide them with the theoretical basis for continued study.
 Graduates are prepared to pursue further graduate study in biotechnology, molecular biology, biochemistry, and other related areas or to obtain employment in academic, clinical, industrial, or government research laboratories.

 The post-baccalaureate program is a certificate program intended for college graduates who wish to pursue a medical or other pre-professional education but have not yet taken any or all of the science courses required for admission to medical or other pre-professional schools including dentistry, veterinary, physician's assistant, optometry, pharmacy, physical therapy, and other health care professions.
 Students in this program are eligible for financial aid.